dashkite/confidential-www/src/api/functions/verify/description.md

-Verifies one or more digital signatures on a document.

 `sign` is a [generic function][] accepting a [`Declaration`] to return a boolean result on its integrity.  `verify` and its counterpart [`sign`][] form a pair of opposing operations.

 `verify` throws without an instance of [`Declaration`][].
 You may instanciate one from a serialized form with the static method `Declaration.from`.